shsagir/play-area-sync/docs/install-craft-3-uni.md

 $ ssh {{app-name}}@deploy.{{region}}.frbit.com "php craft setup/update"
 ```

+## Keeping remote and local in sync

 <!--

     TODO: How to work with changes made to the contents of the page?
 What when the remote version contain files, that are not locally?
 Why are not there when I git pull?
 How do I get them best?

  -->